Santhosh007joker/MATLAB-Robotics/README.md

 # Image Processing in MATLAB

-Now imagine Tom Cruise is trying to hunt the syndicate, and in order to do that he wants to copy someone's face.
+Now during the mission Tom Cruise needs to copy someone's face.
 How will he be able to do that?
 You remember watching these scenes as he takes out a machine to scan the needed face and prepares a highly accurate-looking mask for him.
 This is all possible due to the concept of image processing.

 So to properly understand what is happening in the world of images in MATLAB, let's first look at how our computer perceives an image, and some very basic functions which will come in handy throughout our image processing journey.